Endava/cats/docs/getting-started/interpreting-results.md

 - `Unexpected Response Code` - reported as an `error`; this indicates a possible bug in the service - the response code is documented, but is not expected for this scenario
 - `Unexpected Behaviour` - reported as an `error`; this indicates a possible bug in the service - the response code is neither documented nor expected for this scenario
 - `Not Found` - reported as an `error` in order to force providing more context; this indicates that CATS needs additional business context in order to run successfully - you can do this using the `--refData` and/or `--urlParams` arguments
+- `Response time exceeds max` - reported as an `error` if the `--maxResponseTimeInMs` is supplied and the response time exceeds this number
+- `Not Implemented` - reported as `warn` if response code is `501`

 This is what you get when you click on a specific test: